Projections and angle sums of belt polytopes and permutohedra: Abstract

-where $\text{Sym}(n)$ denotes the group of permutations of the set $\{1,\dots,n\}$.
-We derive a closed formula for the number of $j$-faces of $G\cP_n^A$ and $G\cP_n^B$ for a linear map $G:\R^n\to\R^d$ satisfying some minor general position assumptions.
-In particular, we will show that the face numbers of the projected permutohedra do not depend on the linear mapping $G$.
-Furthermore, we derive formulas for the sum of the conic intrinsic volumes of the tangent cones of $\cP_n^A$ and $\cP_n^B$ at all of their $j$-faces.
-The same is done for the Grassmann angles.
-We generalize all these results to the class of belt polytopes, which are polytopes whose normal fan is the fan of some hyperplane arrangement.
+Let $P\subset \R^n$ be a belt polytope, that is a polytope whose normal fan coincides with the fan of some hyperplane arrangement $\mathcal A$.
+Also, let $G:\R^n\to\R^d$ be a linear map of full rank whose kernel is in general position with respect to the faces of $P$.
+We derive a formula for the number of $j$-faces of the ``projected'' polytope $GP$ in terms of the $j$-th level characteristic polynomial of $\mathcal A$.
+In particular, we show that the face numbers of $GP$ do not depend on the linear map $G$ provided a general position assumption is satisfied.
+Furthermore, we derive formulas for the sum of the conic intrinsic volumes and Grassmann angles of the tangent cones of $P$ at all of its $j$-faces.
+We apply these results to permutohedra of types $A$ and $B$, which yields closed formulas for the face numbers of projected permutohedra and the generalized angle sums of permutohedra in terms of Stirling numbers of both kinds and their $B$-analogues.